golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/selecting-providers.md

 ```

+{% alert level="info" %}
-Note: You can read provider names from `ctx` workContext or from the proposal.
-We will look into proposals in the next section
+You can read provider names from `ctx` workContext or from the proposal.
+We will look into proposals in the next section.
+{% /alert %}

 ## Selecting providers based on the proposed costs using a custom filter